mastewal-asnake/ETS0878-15/README.md

 # section-B

-the string .upper changes every letter given to uppercase

-the string .lower changes every letter to lower case
+str.capitalize

-the string .title gives the given word a title format, which is the first letter will be capitalized and the others will be in small letters
+    It changes the first letter of any word to capital and the rest to small letters

+str.swapcase

+    this changes any capital to small and small to capital letters

+str.split

+    thsi will split every given word and give us in the format of a list